CEMPD/VERDI/doc/User_Manual/README.md

 a snapshot of the current aliases being used.
 The following warning will be reported if an alias is defined more than once: "WARNING: Alias
 \<aliasname\> already defined, new definition ignored."
 You are also responsible for not making circular references.
-Use the **‑printAlias** command to view what aliases are already defined.
+Use the **-printAlias** command to view what aliases are already defined.
 Note, you define an alias, VERDI will use that alias if you make a request to plot that variable again.
 If you are having issues with variable names being